Take Ichi convoy: Manila to Halmahera

 The Take Ichi convoy suffered a devastating submarine attack on 6 May.
 On that day, USS Gurnard intercepted the Japanese ships in the Celebes Sea near the northeastern tip of Celebes.
 Gurnard's captain—Commander Herb Andrews—submerged his boat and made a cautious approach to avoid detection by aircraft.
 He reached a firing position four hours later and fired six torpedoes at two transports.
 Only one of these torpedoes struck its mark, and a second salvo missed its intended targets but hit another transport.
 Andrews then turned his boat and fired further torpedoes from Gurnards stern torpedo tubes which hit a third transport.
 One of the Japanese destroyers counterattacked Gurnard and forced Andrews to break off his attack.
-The destroyer was traveling at too great a speed for its detection gear to function, however, and did not damage the submarine, despite dropping approximately 100 depth charges.Parillo (1993), p.
+The destroyer was traveling at too great a speed for her detection gear to function, however, and did not damage the submarine, despite dropping approximately 100 depth charges.Parillo (1993), p.
 141Gurnard rose to periscope depth two hours later and found that a major effort to rescue troops and equipment from the torpedoed transports was under way.
 That night, the submarine torpedoed one of the crippled transports which was still afloat.
 Gurnards attack sank transports Aden Maru (5,825 tons) and Taijima Maru (6,995 tons) as well as the cargo ship Tenshinzan Marau (6,886 tons).
 While the rescue effort was relatively successful, 1,290 troops were killed and much of their equipment was lost.

 Due to its heavy losses, the Take Ichi convoy was ordered to dock at Halmahera in the eastern NEI rather than continue to New Guinea.
 The surviving ships arrived there on 9 May.
 Both divisions and their equipment were unloaded and the convoy sailed for Manila on 13 May, arriving on 20 May without further loss.